glycerine/greenpack/README.md

-Greenpack: a serialization convention atop msgpack2 that adds field versioning and stronger typing.
+greenpack: a serialization convention atop msgpack2 that adds field versioning and stronger typing.
 ==========

-Greenpack is a data definition language and serialization format, a layer of convention on top of msgpack2 that provides field versioning and additional type safety.
+`greenpack` is a data definition language and serialization format, a layer of convention on top of msgpack2 that provides field versioning and additional type safety.

-We find only two problems with msgpack2: weak support for data evolution, and insufficiently strong typing.
+Msgpack2 enjoys wide support, and provides efficient and self-contained data serialization.
+We find only two problems with msgpack2: weak support for data evolution, and insufficiently strong typing of integers.

-The Greenpack format addresses these problems while keeping serialized data fully self-describing.
+The greenpack format addresses these problems while keeping serialized data fully self-describing.
 Grenpack is independent of any external schema, but as an optimization uses the Go source file itself as a schema to maintain current versioning and type information.
 Dynamic languages still have an easy time reading greenpack--it is just msgpack2.
 There's no need to worry about coordinating the schema under which data was written, as data is self-contained.

-# background and motivation

-Greenpack is a data definition language and serialization format.
-It removes gray areas from msgpack2 serialized data, and provides for declared schemas (the Go file), and sane data evolution: no ambiguity about the declared types and no failures to read data when evolving a field's name or type.

 # the main idea